When you apply for a Student Visa, you'll need to prove to UKVI that you have enough money for your tuition fees and living expenses.

 The amount of money you need to have for your living expenses depends on the length of your programme.
 It is calculated in months.

-• Your CAS will show a start date and an end date.
-Use this to calculate the length of your programme in months
+- Your CAS will show a start date and an end date of your course.
+Use these to calculate the length of your programme in months

-• The maximum amount that you will need to show for your living expenses is capped at 9 months (which is £12,006 or £9,207 depending on your campus)
+- The maximum amount that you will need to show for your living expenses is capped at 9 months

 Examples